 Castoreum is a chemical compound that mostly comes from a beaver’s castor sacs, which are located between the pelvis and the base of the tail.
 Because of its close proximity to the anal glands, castoreum is often a combination of castor gland secretions, anal gland secretions, and urine…Still concerned you’re chowing down on beaver-bum goop?
 Because of its FDA label, in some cases, manufacturers don’t have to list castoreum on the ingredient list and may instead refer to it as “natural flavoring.”
 Yum.
 Source

 I am not a fan of fructose.
-Yes, it is found in fruit and that’s okay.
 I don’t eat or recommend eating an excess of fruit, and therefore fructose isn’t problematic.
-While glucose is used by every cell in the body, fructose is only metabolized by the liver.
+Only the liver metabolizes fructose.
 Too much fructose is toxic to the liver, and there is generally an abundance of fructose in most diets (especially the Standard American Diet).
 An excess of fructose raises triglycerides and increases fat production.

 From Dr. Mercola,

-Keeping a balanced omega-3 to omerga-6 ratio is extremely important.
+Keeping a balanced omega-3 to omega-6 ratio is extremely important.
 An abundance of omega-6 fatty acids cause inflammation and wreak havoc on the body.
-Unfortunately, sunflower oil is extremely high in polyunsaturated fat and per one cup has 436 mg of omega-3 fatty acids, and 86776 mg of omega-6 fatty acids.
+Unfortunately, sunflower oil is extremely high in polyunsaturated fat and per one cup has 436 mg of omega-3 fatty acids and 86776 mg of omega-6 fatty acids.
 This is a highly inflammatory oil.

 Maltodextrin is a processed food additive, generally derived from corn.
-It is almost always derived from genetically modified corn, which Isagenix will not say whether they do or do not use.
+Isagenix will not say whether they do or do not use genetically modified corn.